John 1:1

 Nathanael answered Him, “Rabbi, You are the Son of God; You are the King of Israel.”

 The Son of God.
-If John the Baptist was the first person to recognize that Jesus is God’s Son, Nathanael was probably the second.
+If John the Baptist was the first person in the New Testament to recognize that Jesus as God’s Son (John 1:30), Nathanael may have been the second.
 Jesus is the Christ (the anointed one), and the Lord (supreme above all), but ultimately Jesus is the Son of God.
 See entry for John 20:31.

 The Grace Commentary is a work in progress with new content added regularly.
 Sign up for occasional updates below.
 Got a suggestion?
 Please use the Feedback page.
 To report typos or broken links on this page, please use the comment form below.